nehabais31/UNO-game-implementation/README.md

 A Text based version of UNO game

 ### Initial Setup:
-         2 - 4 players game
+       1. Maximum 4 players game
-         Total cards = 108 : 4 suits [blue, green, yellow, red]
+       2. Total 108 cards: 4 suits [blue, green, yellow, red]
-         1card  - 0 index for each suit
+       3. 1card  - 0 index card for each suit
-         2cards each  - 1-9 & skip , reverse, draw 2
+       4. 2cards each  - 1-9 index, skip, reverse, draw 2
-         4 cards each - wild & wild draw 4
+       5. 4 cards each - wild & wild draw 4
-         Each player will get a hand of 7 cards
+       6. Each player will get a hand of 7 cards
-         Random player is sleected from players list to play first turn
+       7. Random player is sleected from players list to play first turn

 ### Rules:
        1. You must play a valid card either of same number or same color or wild card